 Why shouldn’t a freelancer own a blog?

 The importance of blogging has been highlighted above.
-However, if a freelancer wants to earn more money, he or she might want to steer away from blogging.
+However, if a freelancer wants to earn more money, he or she might want to avoid blogging.
 Here are five major reasons you should not consider blogging:

 Very few clients are impressed at the prospect of hiring a blogger for their projects.
 Blogging is the entry point to writing.
 It is like journaling.
 You do not need an editor to blog.
 It has no barrier.
 Your prospective clients know this.
 Instead, they want someone with an excellent track record of writing not blogging.
 Therefore, owning a blog is not what you should be considering as a freelancer.